vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 The Dvaya Mantra teaches vividly the way of performing the spiritual discipline of Prapatti, for attainment of the supreme benefit of life viz., attainment of godhead.

 The Charama Shloka is significant, as it prescribes the particular means of surrender for attainment of the desired object.
-All these truths can be seen in each one of these three
+All these truths can be seen in each one of these three mantras; but yet, every mantra significantly expounds a particular aspect prominently.

-280

-Essence of Srimad Rahasyatraya Saram

-mantras; but yet, every mantra significantly expounds a particular aspect prominently.

 In the Mulamantra, the first letter of the first word i.e., 37, signifies the Supreme Reality, who is the protector.
 The middle word and the third word viz., 'नमः and नारायणाय' point out the upaya and upcya.
 All these three are made explicit in the Dvaya Mantra.